emberjs/rfcs/text/0000-handlebars-strict-mode.md

 ## Alternatives

-1. Instead of bundling these into a single "strict mode" opt-in, we could just allow developers to opt-in to each of these restrictions individually.
+1. Instead of bundling these into a single "strict mode" opt-in, we could allow developers to opt-in to each of these restrictions individually.

    In addition to the teaching and discoverability problems, we will also need